anderhos/attack_to_cve/methodology.md

 ## CVE-2020-5210

 [CVE-2020-5210](https://nvd.nist.gov/vuln/detail/CVE-2020-5210) is a buffer overflow.
-Since buffer overflows modify the memory, the "Memory Modification (Memory Buffer Errors, Pointer Issues, Type Errors, etc.)" vulnerability type is used, making the Primary Impacts [T1574](https://attack.mitre.org/techniques/T1574) (Hijack Execution Flow) and [T1499.004](https://attack.mitre.org/techniques/T1499/004) (Endpoint Denial of Service: Application or System Exploitation).
+Since buffer overflows modify the memory, the entry "Memory Modification (Memory Buffer Errors, Pointer Issues, Type Errors, etc.)" in the Functionality table is used, making the Primary Impacts [T1574](https://attack.mitre.org/techniques/T1574) (Hijack Execution Flow) and [T1499.004](https://attack.mitre.org/techniques/T1499/004) (Endpoint Denial of Service: Application or System Exploitation).
 The vulnerability also has an exploitation technique mapping of [T1548.001](https://attack.mitre.org/techniques/T1548/001) (Abuse Elevation Control Mechanism: Setuid and Setgid).
 The methodology does not list T1548.001 as an exploitation technique because it is relatively rare.